whiteblueskyss/whiteblueskyss/README.md

 - **🐙 GitHub**: [whiteblueskyss](https://github.com/whiteblueskyss)

-#### ⚡Fun fact: I'm a sports enthusiast, playing football, cricket, and volleyball and I've completed a half marathon! 🏃‍♂️⚽🏏🏐
+#### ⚡Fun fact: I'm a sports enthusiast, playing football, cricket, and volleyball and also I've completed a half marathon! 🏃‍♂️⚽🏏🏐

 <!---
 whiteblueskyss/whiteblueskyss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.